Flowers in the Thompson Okanagan, Photo Allen Jones

 The U.S. claimed this area and all of B.C. north to 54 degrees until the treaty of 1846 set the 49th parallel as the border.
 But traffic and trade followed the river valleys north and south.
 When gold was discovered at Rock Creek in 1859, and U.S. miners came swarming into the region, Governor Douglas saw that an east-west route through the interior was vital for maintaining British control.
 He dispatched an energetic young engineer named Edgar Dewdney who hacked out a four-foot-wide road from Hope to Rock Creek in 1860; then with the discovery of gold at Wild Horse Creek in the Kootenays, Dewdney again tackled the task and pushed the Dewdney Trail on through the Midway valley in the spring of 1865.

 The following decade saw feuding railroad companies, litigation, a series of railroad plans, short lived railroad ventures, and violence all centered in Midway.
-In November 1905, a pitched battle with shots fired was waged between CPR workers and a crew of the Vancouver, Victoria, and Eastern Railway (known as the Washington and Great Northern Railway in the U.S.) which was determined to run a line north from Spokane into Midway.
 Expropriation was granted the V.V. & E., and in 1905 Midway had its second railroad.
-Then on July 5, 1910, the sod was turned on yet another railroad venture – the Kettle Valley Line – to link Midwa to the west coast, with Andrew McCulloch as chief engineer.
+Then on July 5, 1910, the sod was turned on yet another railroad venture – the Kettle Valley Line – to link Midway to the west coast.
 The first eastbound passenger train left Midway on May 31, 1915; the last passenger train on the Kettle Valley Line passed through Midway on January 17, 1964.

 Today, although the tracks have been removed, you can still catch a glimpse of a bygone era.
 Stand on the original platform and imagine the hustle and bustle of the old train station, now converted into the Kettle Valley Museum.